getsentry/rfcs/text/0038-scrubbing-sensitive-data.md

 - Right now most data scrubbing is done in Relay.
 - There is a option `sendDefaultPII` in SDKs that may or may not remove some sensitive data before sending.
 - In Relay fields have a "pii" attribute that can be `yes`, `no` or `maybe`:
-  - `yes` means all the data scrubbing Regexes defined [here](https://github.com/getsentry/relay/blob/master/relay-general/src/pii/regexes.rs#L103-L274) are applied to the fields.
-If the one Regex matches the whole content of the field is removed and an remark is saved telling us what regex was responsible for the removal of the data.
+  - `yes` means all the default data scrubbing Regexes are applied to the fields.
   - `maybe` means that the data scrubbing Regexes are not run by default.
 If the user has advanced data scrubbing set (in Sentry.io under: Project Settings > Security & Privacy > Advanced Data Scrubbing) those custom rules are applied to the field and if a rule matches the whole content of the field is removed.
   - `no` there is no possibility of data scrubbing for this field.
+- The regexes for data scrubbing are defined [here](https://github.com/getsentry/relay/blob/master/relay-general/src/pii/regexes.rs#L103-L274)
+- Some regexes can just remove the sensitive part of the content (like IP and SSH keys regexes).
-- Always the complete content of a field is removed.
+- Some of the regexes (like password regex) will remove the complete content of a field.
 This is because it is unstructured data.
 Relay does not know if the content is a SQL query, a JSON object, an URL, a Elasticsearch/MongoDB/whatever query in JSON format, or something else.

 ### Option A): Remove Sensitive Data in SDKs